Leon-Mbegera/ruby_linter/README.md

 - Clone the repository into your local machine from the terminal of your text editor e.g. VS Code
 - The project should open its folders and files in your editor window.
 - Install ruby colorize gems by running `gem install colorize`
-- To start the linter check, run `bin/main.rb` in your terminal
+- To start the linter check, run `ruby bin/main.rb` in your terminal
-- Give the relative path to one of the files in Assets folder and press Enter.
+- Give the path to one of the files in Assets folder and press Enter.
+- In this project: the linter checks for offenses in CSS file
+      1. Example1.css is a CSS file with errors that will inform user to make corrections.
+      2. Example2.css is a clean CSS file that passes all checks.
 - You'll see a list of Warnings and Errors of your terminal as pertaining to that file.

 ## Examples of Implemented checks